 When I saw the illustrations and read this description in the book, I was elated.
 I also had a re-look of the photographs, particularly the small figure behind Shiva — partially hidden here because of Shiva’s panchakachham or dhoti.
 Initially, when I saw this figure, I had assumed it was the sage Bhringi, a great devotee of Shiva.
 But in the light of the above lines, and also that Bhringi is usually depicted between Shiva and Parvati, I wondered if it could not be Bhagiratha himself, waiting for Ganga to be released from Shiva’s locks.

 I saw this sculpture when I visited the Lalithambigai Temple last August.
 It was the culmination of a desire to see the sculpture ever since Radha a.k.a.
 Hip Asian Traveller sent me a photo of it.
 I had seen nothing like it before and was mesmerised.
 Since the sculpture was clothed, I couldn’t see the details and though I could guess at its identity, I had to wait till I actually saw it for myself.
 If the photograph had me mesmerised, I was smitten when I saw the granite sculpture.
-The form, the lines, the bhava, Shiva’s elaborate jatamukuta, Shiva trying to make up with his wife, a sulking Parvati and her rigid body language, and Bhagiratha (?) waiting for the descent of Ganga — a stone sculpture reveals so much.
+The form, the lines, the bhava, Shiva’s elaborate jatamukuta, Shiva trying to make up with a sulking Parvati and her rigid body language, and Bhagiratha (?) waiting for the descent of Ganga — a stone sculpture reveals so much.
 I could have stayed there for a long time just gazing at the sculpture, but reality intervened in the form of a priest asking me to leave as it was time for the temple to close.

 In the months that followed, I thought about this sculpture often how I would write it about it here on this blog.
 That I would feature it in the “Stories in Stone” section was a given, but still.
 How I envisioned writing about it initially and how it has finally turned out are very different.
 My initial research was frustrating as all the websites that threw up information on this sculpture/Lalithambigai Temple said the same thing without any variation — that this was a sculpture of Shiva calming down Parvati after Surya had angered Her.
 It didn’t help that the sculpture is labelled as Kshetra Puraaneswarar at the Temple.
 I was equally sure that this was Gangadhara and there reached a point where I started doubting myself.
 I almost dropped the idea of writing about this sculpture and it wasn’t until I saw the reference in the Silpa-Sahasradrala last month that I got a sense of validation

-But now, all that is past and as I write the closing lines to this post, I feel a sense of amazement at various levels — at how a sculpture has lent itself to so beautifully and so convincingly to three, or rather two, narratives — one a local legend and the other a larger, pan-Indian story.
+But now, all that is past and as I write the closing lines to this post, I feel a sense of amazement at various levels — at how a sculpture has lent itself so beautifully and so convincingly to three, or rather two, narratives — one a local legend and the other a larger, pan-Indian story.
 Amazement also at how a local narrative has been neatly fitted into an artistic depiction that is anything, but local.
 And most of all amazement at the beauty and versatility of a stone sculpture conveying such myriad emotions and narratives.